Kuro2112/kurooryuki/readme.md

-## Hi, I'm Nguyen Vu
+## AB ME

 Learning **Luau** for **Roblox scripting**.
-Not a professional developer, but improving my scripting skills step by step.
+Not a developer, but improving my scripting skills step by step.

 ---